filipsobol/akta/docs/routes/routing.md

 The simplest way to think about this is that `index` is essentially removed from the route path.

-Let's create `index.vue` and `company/index.vue` components inside the `routes` folder as shown in the example below.
+Let's create `index.vue` and `company/index.vue` components inside the `routes` folder like in the example below.

 ```text
 routes/